 The Benefits of Underbite Treatment

-- As stated before, many people ask, “Is it possible to fix my severe underbite without going through surgery?”
 Some of them don’t like the idea of having a surgical procedure done, especially on the jaw.
-They say things like, “I’m afraid of surgery.
-Are there any other ways to fix my severe underbite?”
-A curious person must have a full examination before the orthodontists can truly answer the question.
-He will have to determine whether the underbite is a severe case and if non-surgical treatment is effective enough to resolve the issue.
+First, you need to have a full examination.
+Then the orthodontist can answer the question.
+He will have to determine whether the underbite is a severe case.
+If not, then non-surgical treatment is effective enough to resolve the issue.

-- Many patients can qualify for an alternative corrective method and may not have to get the surgery.
-The orthodontist’s skill has a lot to do with the patient being able to see significant results from a non-surgical method.
-A highly talented orthodontist can create a plan that works.
+Many patients qualify for an alternative corrective method. and may not have to get the surgery.
+The orthodontist’s skill will see significant results from a non-surgical method.
+A talented orthodontist can create a plan that works.

 Non-Surgical Treatment Options

-- The answer is yes to patients who want to know, “Can my severe underbite get fixed using braces/Invisalign?’
-The question “Can my severe underbite get fixed using braces/Invisalign” is a commonly asked question.
-The answer is that it can be done because the client will have a lot of options from which he or she may select.
+The answer is YES.
+Because the client will have a lot of options from which he or she may select.
 Traditional braces can help to fix the problem because they are sturdy and reliable.
 Damon braces are another option.
-They have self-ligating properties which may make it possible for the patient to avoid seeing the orthodontist as much for tightening.
+They have self-ligating properties which make it possible to avoid seeing the orthodontist.
+Less tightening equals fewer visits.

-Accordingly, the journey begins with you doing your first task, which is setting a date for a consultation.
+The journey begins with you doing your first task.
+Setting a date for a consultation.
 Call Dr. McDermott and let him know that you are ready to work on a strategy to repair your underbite.
 You’ll go in and have a few examinations.
-Then, discuss the options that you have in-depth and then you will have the opportunity to decide which method sounds like the perfect option for you.
+Then, discuss the options that you have.
+You will have the opportunity to decide which method sounds like the perfect option for you.

 Dr. Michael McDermott earned his Bachelor of Arts Degree in both Chemistry and Biology from St. Olaf College in Northfield, MN.
 He followed his undergraduate degrees with a doctorate in dental surgery at the University of Minnesota, where he graduated with highest distinction.